Mealman1551/Meal-s-Icon-Refresh/README.md

-# This is Meal's Windows Icon Refresh
+# This is Meal's Icon Refresh
 Meal's Windows Icon Refresh is a icon refresher for desktop icons that are not visible anymore.

 ## Installation